Medicare Supplement Insurance Plans in Ohio for 2019

 - Akron: 12.6%

-You will find many consumers prefer Medicare Supplement insurance plans in Ohio for 2018, because they don’t use networks, impose a lot of managed care rules, and don’t require referrals to specialist.
+You will find many consumers prefer Medicare Supplement insurance plans in Ohio for 2019, because they don’t use networks, impose a lot of managed care rules, and don’t require referrals to a specialist.
 Also, Medigap benefits tend to remain very static from year to year.